Our mission statement

 In 2003, the Northern Virginia Photographic Society (NVPS), one of the participating camera clubs, was awarded 1st place in the Camera Club Category of the Nature’s Best annual international photography contest.
 The winning NVPS images were displayed in the fall 2003 edition of Nature’s Best Magazine.
 Nature’s Best Magazine ranks as one of the finest nature photography publications in the world and the Nature Visions Photography Expo (formerly known as the Meadowlark Nature Photography Expo) has been privileged to have their support.

 In 2006, the Expo added a keynote presentation to the line-up when Bobby Harrison spoke about his efforts to find and photograph the illusive Ivory-billed woodpecker.
 In 2008, Frans Lanting provided the keynote address on his latest book project “Life: a Journey through Time”.
 Since 2011 our “star” photographer/educators have also given a full-day seminar on the Friday of Expo weekend.
 This year the noted photographer and photography author Bryan Peterson will step into those shoes, following the very popular Art Wolfe (2011) and Seth Resnick (2012).

-The 2011 Expo will build on this rich history for an even better experience for attendees.
+The 2013 Expo will build on this rich history for an even better experience for attendees.
 In addition, the NIH Camera Club from Bethesda, MD has joined the group of clubs that puts on the expo.